MicrosoftDocs/win32/desktop-src/cossdk/com--low-memory-activation-gates-concepts.md

 ---
-Description: 'COM+ attempts to prevent situations in which these error paths have to be executed on a server.' ms.assetid: '0de125a2-2e91-49b9-a903-6c2e173e22a2'
+Description: COM+ attempts to prevent situations in which these error paths have to be executed on a server. ms.assetid: 0de125a2-2e91-49b9-a903-6c2e173e22a2
-title: 'COM+ Low-Memory Activation Gates Concepts'
+title: COM+ Low-Memory Activation Gates Concepts ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # COM+ Low-Memory Activation Gates Concepts